mariajnl/Python-Basics-for-Data-Science/README.md

 # Python-Basics-for-Data-Science
 # Contains the Lab for this Python course
-# This repository will have all the labs for the ccourse I am doing.
+# This repository will have all the labs for the course I am doing.